 I have received a number of comments from simplex node users that people using the repeaters are not waiting long enough to allow them an opportunity to call-in.
 This is very frustrating for those individuals and the problem doesn't just apply to local nodes; it applies equally, if not more so, to any node (or nodes) that may form part of an extended, linked network.

 For this reason, the delay between a repeater user dropping carrier and the repeater sending a "pip" has been extended slightly on GB3IM to about 3 seconds.
 The intention is that repeater users should wait at least as long as that in order to give simplex users a chance.
-This is not an arbitrary figure; it has been arrived at by carefully trimming the delays on our simplex nodes to a minimum and then adding time for simplex operators to press the button and speak.

 I cannot think of anything that can be discussed on the radio that is so urgent that a short gap cannot be left between "overs" so, please, think of others and leave a gap between all transmissions.